Coffee Caramel Cookies

 Ingredients

 This recipe uses two special ingredients: espresso powder and caramel chips.
-I use this espresso powder for baking and you can find the caramel chips at Trader Joe’s.
+I use this espresso powder for baking, and you can find the caramel chips at Trader Joe’s.

 - Caramel Chips – This ingredient provides the caramel flavor in this recipe.